slytechroot/vbs_repo/README.md

 # vbs_repo
-VBS scripts used for computer systems enumeration
+Very Large VBS scripts used for computer systems enumeration, networking, Windows settings and much more.